prak5190/Networks/a2/Readme.md

 - TCP server is multi threaded - can handle simultaneous requests
 - Thread handling is not that great - Memory leaks may be present.
 Currently threads are created and assumption is that they exit when socket finishes.

-## Writeup

-- Need to deploy it on CS machine and test RTT